docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 flies in, fades out

-{/if} ``` Key differences from `transition:`: - Transitions are not bidirectional - An `in` transition continues playing alongside the `out` transition - If an `out` transition is aborted, transitions restart from scratch ## docs/svelte/03-template-syntax/15-animate.md # animate: Animations trigger when contents of a keyed each block are re-ordered (not when elements are added/removed). ```svelte {#each list as item, index (item)}
+{/if} ``` **Key difference**: If an out transition is aborted, transitions restart from scratch rather than reversing. ## docs/svelte/03-template-syntax/16-animate.md # animate: Animations trigger when keyed each block contents are re-ordered.
+Only runs when existing item index changes, not on add/remove.
+Must be on immediate child of keyed each block. ```svelte {#each list as item, index (item)}

 • {item}